 Vulcan in his forge, crafting a suit of armour.
 The forging is interrupted by Apollo an his news of Vulcan’s wife Venus infidelity with Mars.
 It was painted by Spanish greatest painter, Velazquez, during his trip to Italy.
 The influence of the school of Bologna is in the composition and the extremely careful rendering of the anatomy of the figures.
 Appreciate his highly personal range of greys and browns, and the lengths that velazquez goes to capture not to mention the light around and between each of the figures.

-The protestant heresy that swept the north of Europe in the 16th century also affected the Netherlands.
-The Habsburg empire made of different nationalities united by Catholicism couldn’t allow Protestatism to flourish.
+The protestant heresy that swept nothern Europe in the 16th century also affected the Netherlands.
+The Habsburg empire made of different nationalities only united by Catholicism couldn’t allow Protestatism to flourish.
 In the case of the Netherlands it provoked a war that lasted 80 years.
 Velazquez‘s masterpiece is an ode to his friend Ambrogio Spinola and how graciously he accepted the surrender of the Dutch army that so fiercely had defended the city of Breda.

 Best painting in the Prado Museum of Madrid and for many art critics the best in the world.
 Velazquez somehow paints not what he is seeing but was the king is.
 You can see the reflection of the king accompanied by the queen at the back of the painting.
 The volume and light of the painting are out of this world.

 Velazquez shows a red cross on his chest.
 This cross distinguishes the Knights of Santiago, an exclusive club to which modest families like Velazquez’s did not have access to.
 The King had to fight for over a year and it was only with the help of the Pope himself! that Velazquez was knighted in the Corpus Christi convent, which is still standing in the city center of Madrid.

 9) Charles IV of Spain and his family